rhagy82/BackBoard-Project/README.md

   Serial.print("Distance: ");
   Serial.print(distance);

-  if (distance != 0 && distance < 100) {
+// This chunk tells what distances count as makes if (distance != 0 && distance < 100) {
     if (distance < 20 && oldDistance >= 20) {
       digitalWrite(led, HIGH);